mobicycle/Edison_Bluemix_HANA/node-red.md

   Create a device
   Add a name
   Add an auth token

+Registered Session

 ##Install and edit "ibmiot in" node
+npm install node-red-contrib-scx-ibmiotapp@0.0.xx

 ###Receive device events
+  In your IBM IoT Foundation Service Dashboard
+  Create an API Key
+  Create Authentication Token
+  Select the ACCESS tab => API Keys tab
+  Click the Generate API Key
+  COPY AND SAVE the display API Key and Token

 ###Receive device status